-Diet plays a pivotal role for those suffering with COPD.
+Diet plays a pivotal role for those suffering from COPD.
 Every time someone who has COPD takes a breath, the muscles involved can use ten times more calories than in someone without the disease.
 Being overweight, however, does not compensate for this as being overweight does not mean you are properly nourished.
 Extra weight also demands extra oxygen and may make lungs work harder.
 Being underweight can also cause someone to feel tired and cause an increase in labored breathing.

 So, what foods should COPD sufferers be incorporating into their diets to boost their quality of life?

 - Fruits and Vegetables are a necessity.
-These foods are full of things like inflammation-fighting antioxidants, essential vitamins and nutrients, and are high in fiber.
+These foods are full of things like inflammation-fighting antioxidants, essential vitamins, and nutrients, and are high in fiber.